corrad1nho/qomui/README.md

 Qomui has been my first ever programming experience and a practical challenge for myself to learn a bit of Python.
 Hence, I'm aware that there is a lot of code that could probably be improved, streamlined and made more beautiful.
 I might have made some horrible mistakes, too.
 I'd appreciate any feedback as well as suggestions for new features.

 ### Changelog
+version 0.4.1:
+- [bugfix] Crashes if no port/protocol selected
+- [bugfix] Crashes while performing latency checks if not connected to a network
+- [bugfix] Config file overwritten after updating Qomui
+- [bugfix] Tray icon not displayed on Linux Mint Cinnamon 18.3
+- [bugfix] Cannot toggle "autoconnect" option
+- [bugfix] Crashes if checking latencies while new servers are added

 version 0.4:
 - [new] Check and sort servers by latency
 - [new] Additional info for active connection displayed